Skip to content

 June 30, 2025, 3:37 pm | Read time: 5 minutes

-With Mozilla’s announcement of the end of its popular reading app “Pocket,” many users are now wondering how they will collect and manage articles, videos, and newsletter content in the future.
-However, the digital reading stack doesn’t have to remain disorganized—several smart alternatives are available.
+With the announced end of Mozilla’s popular reading app “Pocket,” many users are faced with the question of how to collect and manage articles, videos, and newsletter content in the future.
+But the digital reading stack doesn’t have to remain disorganized–several smart alternatives are available.

-Pocket is being discontinued–and with it disappears a tool that has become an integral part of the daily information routine for many.
-Whether it’s simple article management or AI-supported knowledge organization, five current tools offer different approaches to continue storing, sorting, and even exploring content more deeply.
+Pocket is being discontinued–and with it goes a tool that has become a staple in many people’s daily information routine.
+Whether it’s pure article management or AI-supported knowledge organization, five current tools offer different approaches to continue efficiently storing, sorting, and even exploring content in depth.
 From simple readers to complex analysis platforms, TECHBOOK shows you which Pocket alternatives are worth considering.

 TECHBOOK Editor Bids Farewell to Pocket

 At the beginning of the article, the author must get personal: The end of Pocket means saying goodbye to a daily-used online tool.
-Additionally, the small Mozilla tool recommended many wonderful stories to me that I would have otherwise missed.
+Additionally, the small Mozilla tool has recommended many wonderful stories that I would have otherwise missed.
 Farewell, Pocket!

 And now, this TECHBOOK article embarks on new horizons: Here are several Pocket alternatives waiting to be discovered.